woossi0/suite/docs/usermanual/source/processing/processes/vector/transform.rst

    * ``transform``: ``the_geom=the_geom; streetname=streetname``

 #.
-Same as 1 only renaming the attribute name to ``street_name``:
+Same as example 1 only renaming the attribute name to ``street_name``:

    * ``transform``: ``the_geom=the_geom; street_name=streetname``

 #.
-Same as 1 only adding in the length of the feature:
+Same as example 1 only adding in the length of the feature:

    * ``transform``: ``the_geom=the_geom; street_name=streetname; length = length(the_geom)``

 #.
-Same as 1 only adding an attribute called ``dif`` containing the difference between the computed length and the value in the ``len`` attribute of the original input layer:
+Same as example 1 only adding an attribute called ``dif`` containing the difference between the computed length and the value in the ``len`` attribute of the original input layer:

    * ``transform``: ``the_geom=the_geom; street_name=streetname; length = length(the_geom); dif=length(the_geom)-len``